DillonKyleDev/FlatEngine/README.md

 ____________________________________________________________________________________________________________
 ![executable](https://github.com/user-attachments/assets/8e2e5a40-425c-45bf-82ad-1d4c9a4adef4)</br>
 ____________________________________________________________________________________________________________
-All of these files are important for your game to work properly except for the `log_output.txt` files and the `.pdd` files, which can safely be deleted.
+All of these files are important for your game to work properly except for the `log_output.txt` files and the `.pdb` files, which can safely be deleted.
 You can now rename the `.exe` file to anything you want and run it.
 Your game is now ready to be zipped up and distributed!
 Congratulations!
 ____________________________________________________________________________________________________________

 That is the general intended work flow of FlatEngine2D.
 This will be updated as development progresses but I hope this is enough to get you started.
 Read on for specifics about scripting in FlatEngine2D using Lua.